 ASAAP has funding from United Way to continue our Lending Library for everybody to use.
-The Lending Library/AA store is open Monday & Wednesday 9-12am and 1-4 pm.
+The Lending Library/AA store has medallions, books, gifts and cards to purchase, but has many more books and DVD’s that you may borrow!
 Due to the nature of our work, and programming in the schools and colleges we do suggest that you Contact Us, we will make every attempt to ensure someone is in the office to serve you.

 Challenging College Alcohol Abuse is a social norms and environmental management program that reduces high-risk drinking in college students 18-21 years old.
-CCAA is an evidence based program that was developed and initially implemented at the University of Arizona.
-ASAAP unveiled this program in Spring 2014 in Central Community College and Hastings College.
+CCAA is an evidence based program that has been implemented in Central Community College in Hastings since 2014.

 ASAAP staff visits schools in Adams, Clay, Nuckolls and Webster counties every two weeks.
 ASAAP brings in presenters to teach students about high risk behaviors.
 Several of the schools work very closely with ASAAP regarding current trends in the high-schools and how, as a team, we can prevent high risk behaviors among students.
 Students in the ASAAP groups are given the skill sets to assist each other in situations that can be risky and help their peers find resources for help.